OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 </manifest>
 ```

-Enumerating broadcast receivers in the vulnerable banking application [InsecureBankv2](0x08-Testing-Tools.md#android "Vulnerable applications for Android") shows that only the broadcast receiver named `com.android.insecurebankv2.MyBroadCastReceiver` is exported.
+The above example from the vulnerable banking application [InsecureBankv2](0x08-Testing-Tools.md#android "Vulnerable applications for Android") shows that only the broadcast receiver named `com.android.insecurebankv2.MyBroadCastReceiver` is exported.

 You can use [jadx](0x08-Testing-Tools.md#jadx "jadx") to analyze the code of a broadcast receiver to identify potential vulnerabilities.
 The code of the exported broadcast receiver is the following: